amourav/OCT-Image-Classification/README.md

 This project was created to improve on the results reported by [Kermany et. al](https://www.cell.com/cell/fulltext/S0092-8674(18)30154-5) for the OCT image classification system.

 The reported method consisted of the [InceptionV3](https://arxiv.org/abs/1512.00567) network pretrained on the [ImageNet](http://www.image-net.org/) dataset, then fine tuned on a set of target OCT images.
-To improve on these results, we trained several networks such as [VGG16](https://arxiv.org/abs/1409.1556), [ResNet50](https://arxiv.org/abs/1512.03385), [Xception](https://arxiv.org/abs/1610.02357) and compared them to this baseline.
+To improve on these results, we trained several networks such as [VGG16](https://arxiv.org/abs/1409.1556), [ResNet50](https://arxiv.org/abs/1512.03385), [Xception](https://arxiv.org/abs/1610.02357) and compared them to this reported baseline (Fig. 2).
+Our comparison consisted of training each model on a training set of 1000 images as opposed to the entire dataset in order to more accurately represent real-world avalability of annotated medical image data.
+Methods were evaluated on a seperete test set of another 1000 images with 250 images in each class.
+To reflect the potential clinical use of these predictions, labels were binarized into two groups: URGET (CNV, DME) and NON-URGENT (NORMAL, DRUSEN) before evaluation.

 ![Image](https://github.com/amourav/OCT-Image-Classification/blob/cleanCode3/pics/comparison.png)

 Figure 2.
 Comparison of several ImageNet pretrained CNNs, fine tuned on OCT scans, and evaluated on the test set.

-Following we trained a meta classifier that combines the outputs of these several pretrained CNNs for the best possible prediction.
+Although we were able to achieve superior performance in both accuracy and AUC, by combining the predictions of several models, we were able to achieve even higher performance (Fig 3).

 ![Image](https://github.com/amourav/OCT-Image-Classification/blob/cleanCode3/pics/meta.png)

 Figure 3.
 Performance comparison of different methods of combining outputs of VGG16, ResNet50, InceptionV3, and Xception.

 Our comparison identified averaging probabilities across all models as a simple yet accurate technique which improved above the performance of any individual model.

 ## Installation